cs106l/cs106l-assignments/assign4/README.md

 The `spellcheck` method takes in a tokenized `Corpus` (this is the output of your `tokenize` method) and a `Dictionary` (which is just an `std::unordered_set<std::string>` represent all the valid English words), and returns a set of `Mispelling` structs.
 Each `Mispelling` struct identifies a mispelled `token` and a set of suggested words that `token` could be replaced with to spell the word properly.

+> [!NOTE]
+> **Addendum:** After releasing this assignment, we realized that the name `Mispelling` is itself actually misspelled.
+Ah... the irony.

 To identify mispellings, we will run the following algorithm.
-This time, we get some practice using the new ranges/views library methods in the `std::ranges::views` namespace:
+This time, we get some practice using the new ranges/views library in the `std::ranges::views` namespace:

 1. Skip words that are already correctly spelled.
 2. Otherwise, find one-edit-away words in the dictionary using Damerau-Levenshtein.